shivbo96/page_flip/README.md

 # Page Flip Widget

-Add a page flip effect to widgets in your app.
+A flutter package which will help you to add  page flip effect to widgets in your app.

 Re-created by Shivam Mishra [@shivbo96](https://github.com/shivbo96)